On SO(3)-bundles over the Wolf spaces: and -bundles over the complex Grassmannian

 In the following Lemma, we determine the expression of $\sigma_r$ in terms of the cohomology classes $l$, $x$ and their cup products.

 \begin{lemma} The cohomology class $\sigma_r$ $(r\geq 0)$ on ${\mathbb{G}r}_2({\mathbb{C}}^{n+2})$ has the following expression

 \end{lemma}

 \begin{proof} We proceed by induction on $r\geq 0$.
 It is clear that \eqref{eq:sigma} is true for $r=0,1$.
 Assume that \eqref{eq:sigma} holds for $s\leq r$.
-Then, using the recursive definition of $\sigma_k$ given in \eqref{eqn:recursive} and the induction hypothesis we have
+Then, using the recursive definition of $\sigma_k$ given by \eqref{eqn:recursive} and the induction hypothesis we have

 Thus,